DiamondCoder02/InSchoolProgramming/README.md

 > These are all from and for my (hungarian) IT class.
 - _help - Basic files, cheat sheet and a run.bat for easy python extension installation.
 - Back_from_school - Stolen from school.
 Just if needed in future. **No issues for them!**
 - Guess_the_number_Game - Finished homework.
 Playable if you know how to start .py files. **Done with it.**
-- Sudoku - Small project for myself.
-Lazy to make seperate repository.
 - Tic-tac-toe - Small project for myself.
 Lazy to make seperate repository.
 > If anyone in my school copies this at least change the code a bit. **I know you.**

 Current ideas:
-Sudoku, tic-tac-toe, text adventure?
+Tic-tac-toe, text adventure?

 ## How to instal and play games:
 1. Get python and install it if you don't have it. (https://www.python.org/downloads/)